phetsims/circuit-construction-kit-common/doc/implementation-notes.md

 * Each node defines its own lifelike and schematic nodes internally, so nothing needs to be disposed or re-created when the view type changes.
 Hence the "lifelike/schematic" radio buttons are not treated like independent scenes, but rather a single view property.
-* Likewise ChargeNode can render positive or negative charges, though they are cleared and re-added when the charge view is changed.
+* Likewise, ChargeNode can render positive or negative charges, though they are cleared and re-added when the charge view is changed.
 * The CircuitElementNode subtypes like BatteryNode, ResistorNode, etc have the same signature because they are invoked dynamically from CircuitLayerNode.initializeCircuitElementType.